Scans, Clicks &

 Attribution Per Collector and Per QR Code

-Why QR-to-SMS geo attribution closes the loop that QR-to-web can’t β and what the scan location data tells you that GA4 doesn’t.
+Why QR-to-SMS scan-level attribution closes the loop that QR-to-web can’t — and what the scan proximity data tells you that GA4 doesn’t.